-When applying for a federal or government grant, the application is the most important part of the process.
+When applying for a federal government grant, the application is the most important part of the process.
 It can be a good idea to hire a contractor or employee with experience in grant applications because the nuances and details can make or break an application.

 State or localized government grants

-Because the federal databases are a bit daunting and nationwide grants have ample competition, it’s a good idea to look to your state or regional government for local grants for small businesses.
+Because the federal databases are a bit daunting and nationwide grants have ample competition, it’s a good idea to look to your state or regional government agencies for local grants for small businesses.

-The most comprehensive place to search for state and local small business grants is, once again, Grants.gov.
+The most comprehensive place to search for state and local small business grant programs is, once again, Grants.gov.
 Because of the volume of grants on the site, you’ll want to narrow your search using keywords such as your state or industry.
 Another helpful website to explore is GrantWatch.com, which allows you to see upcoming grants and deadlines for opportunities in your state.

 The U.S. Economic Development Association (EDA) also has a directory where you can find local development offices and opportunities and a list of the latest EDA grants.
 If you are looking to fund a business in a rural area, you might also want to check out the U.S. Department of Agriculture’s Rural Business Enterprise Grant program.

 It can also be helpful to visit your local Small Business Development Center to get support and information for local small business owners and entrepreneurs.